tessereact/tessereact/docs/config.md

 # Testshot configuration

-Testshot config should be named as `testshot.config.json` and located in root directory of your app.
+Tessereact config should be named as `tessereact.config.json` and located in root directory of your app.

 ## Configuration options